Do you crave affection all the time?

 Break out of your habits.
-It’s important to shake things up when you’re feeling down, in a rut, and frustrated with the way things are.
-Try something completely new, challenge yourself.
+It’s important to shake things up when you’re feeling down and frustrated with the way things are.
+There are a few strategies you can try:

 In your experience doing so, you’ll learn something new, perhaps find a new passion, and likely meet someone who can fill that void of affection.
 At the very least, you’ll have put the cravings out of your mind for a while.